mojaloop/product-council/Mojaloop Features/risk.md

     total of previously-cleared transactions since the last settlement activity, as either payer or payee), and any reserved funds.
     &nbsp;
-3. The value of a cleared transaction will be added to the DFSP's Position.
+3. The value of a cleared transaction will be added to the payer DFSP's Position, and debited from the payee DFSP's Position.
  &nbsp;
-4. During settlement, a negative Position will be debited from the Liquidity balance and transferred to the settlement partner for distribution to the creditors; a positive Position will be credited to the Liquidity balance by the settlement partner.
+4. During settlement, for each DFSP, a negative Position will be debited from the Liquidity balance and transferred to the settlement partner for distribution to the creditors; a positive Position will be credited to the Liquidity balance by the settlement partner, using funds from the debtors.
     &nbsp;
-5. Successful settlement clears the value represented by the transactions in the associated settlement window/batch from the DFSP's Position.
+5. Successful settlement clears the value represented by the transactions in the associated settlement window/batch from each DFSP's Position.
     &nbsp;
 6. A DFSP is expected to manage their liquidity, adding to it if it drops to a level where anticipated transaction values will result in